-- Perform a variety of administrative, clinical, nursing and surgical assisting procedures in veterinary medical settings - Demonstrate the ability to apply critical thinking, collaboration, communication, and professionalism
+- Perform a variety of administrative, clinical, nursing and surgical assisting procedures in veterinary medical settings. - Perform as an integral member of a veterinary health care team while adhering to professional and ethical standards.

 Carrington College uses technologies and equipment to support the learning process such as: model animals, anesthesia machines, autoclave, blood pressure equipment, cardiac monitor, microchip scanner, microscopes, scales, stethoscopes and examination tables